JayLSU/CarND-Traffic-Sign-Classifier-Project/submission/writeup.md

 ![alt text][image1]

-Then I use a bar figure to show the distribution of labels in trainning set.
+Then I used a bar figure to show the distribution of labels in trainning set.

 ![alt text][image11]